Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

 {\bf (ii)} the ${\bf Q}$--algebra $\Mb[{1\over 2}]$ is ${\bf Q}$--simple;

 {\bf (iii)} the group $G$ is the identity component of $G_1$;

-{\bf (iv)} the flat, affine group scheme $G_{{\bf Z}_{(2)}}$ over ${\bf Z}_{(2)}$ is {\it reductive} (i.e., it is smooth and its special fibre is connected and has a trivial unipotent radical).
+{\bf (iv)} the flat, affine group scheme $G_{{\bf Z}_{(2)}}$ over ${\bf Z}_{(2)}$ is reductive (i.e., it is smooth and its special fibre is connected and has a trivial unipotent radical).

-Assumption (iv) implies that $H_2$ is a hyperspecial subgroup of $G({\bf Q}_2)=G_{{\bf Q}_2}({\bf Q}_2)$ (cf. [37, Subsubsection 3.8.1]) and that $v$ is unramified over $2$ (cf. [30, Cor.
+Assumption (iv) implies that $H_2$ is a hyperspecial subgroup of $G({\bf Q}_2)=G_{{\bf Q}_2}({\bf Q}_2)$ (cf. [38, Subsubsect.
+3.8.1]) and that $v$ is unramified over $2$ (cf. [31, Cor.
 4.7 (a)]).
 Let $G^{\rm der}$ be the derived group of $G$.
-Assumption (ii) is not really required: it is inserted only to ease the presentation.
-Due to properties (ii) and (iii), one distinguishes the following three possible (and disjoint) cases (see [25, Section 7]):
+As the case when $G$ is a torus is trivial from the point of view of good integral models, in all that follows we will assume that $G$ is not a torus (i.e., $G^{\rm der}$ is non-trivial).
+Assumption (ii) is not really required: it is inserted here only to ease the presentation.
+Due to properties (ii) and (iii) and the fact that $G$ is not a torus, one distinguishes the following three possible (and disjoint) cases (see [26, Sect.
+7]):

 {\bf (A)} the group $G_{{\bf C}}^{\rm der}$ is a product of ${\bf SL}_n$ groups with $n\ge 2$ and, in the case $n=2$, the center of $G$ has dimension at least $2$;

 {\bf (C)} the group $G_{{\bf C}}^{\rm der}$ is a product of ${\bf Sp}_{2n}$ groups with $n\ge 1$ and, in the case $n=1$, the center of $G$ has dimension $1$;